theaashaychahande/java_knowledge_base/README.md

 ☕ Java Knowledge Base
 A structured and example-driven collection of Java concepts, from zero to advanced, designed for learners, educators, and developers.

-Each concept is stored in a .java file with a strict 5-section format:
+Each concept is stored in a .java  file with a **strict 5-section format**:

-Definition
+1. Definition
-Why Use
+2. Why Use
-Code Format
+3. Code Format
-Code Example
+4. Code Example
-Output
+5. Output

 📚 Topics by Skill Level